kukuu/lovejoint-docs/6-DRIVE-marketing-strategy-forecast.md

+# 6 DRIVE Marketing Forecast

-# Executive Summary & Core Assumptions
+## Executive Summary & Core Assumptions
 Lovejoint operates a niche, premium nutraceutical brand with a unique, complex supply chain.
 The core strengths are a validated product with clear demand (exceeding supply), a distinct international customer base, and a high-margin potential.
 The primary challenges are supply chain scalability, logistics formalization, and brand awareness beyond its current strongholds.

 Key Assumptions for the Forecast: